-It should also be noted that the proposed development does include a landscape masterplan, this is intended to populate the site with native vegetation along all four of the site boundaries.
+It should also be noted that warehousing to the east is intended to be at a pad level to reduce the visibility from Mount Vernon, this is acheived through cut and retaining walls.
+A landscape masterplan is also included and is intended to populate the site with native vegetation along all four of the site boundaries.
 In particular a 30m building setback is included on the eastern boundary in line with planning requirements to provide a 15m landscape zone.
 Following maturity this will provide some screening and visual relief of the built form, particularly to the sensitive receivers within Mount Vernon.